Monday, June 15, 2009

 copyright.

-I love to share my patterns but, as usual, please do not claim them as your own or publish my patterns on your site without my permission ....you are more than welcome to link to it.
+I love to share my patterns but, as usual, please do not claim them as your own or publish my patterns in any way ....you are more than welcome to link to it.
 Do not sell any items made from this pattern.
 Also I ask that you credit me as the designer when posting your pics of any items you make.

 Cool!